Abandoned and untaxed vehicles

 How we deal with abandoned vehicles

 All abandoned vehicle reports received by the us will be investigated.
-If the vehicle is believed to be abandoned, a notice may be placed on the vehicle and we will try to contact the last registered keeper.
+If the vehicle is believed to be abandoned, we will try to contact the last registered keeper and advise them that their vehicle has been deemed to be presented in an abandoned state.

-If the vehicle remains un-moved after the notice has expired and no owner comes forward, the abandoned vehicle officer will visit.
-If the vehicle is believed to be abandoned by the officer it will be removed and stored for 28 days.
+After we have contacted the registered keeper, if the vehicle then remains unmoved or the condition unchanged when re-checked and the vehicle is deemed to be abandoned it will be removed and stored for 28 days.
 If the vehicle remains unclaimed after this period, it will be destroyed.

 Removing a vehicle from private land